Seller's Valuation Analysis and Buyer Analysis

 Quick Answer

-The banker performs a comprehensive valuation report for the seller using the standard valuation toolkit: comparable company analysis, precedent transaction analysis, discounted cash flow (DCF) analysis, leveraged buyout (LBO) analysis, and the 52-week trading range.
-Output is typically a football-field chart showing the range from each method.
-The banker then identifies potential buyers, assesses their capacity to pay, evaluates financing requirements, and ranks suitability.
+The banker performs a comprehensive valuation report using the standard toolkit: comparable company analysis, precedent transaction analysis, discounted cash flow (DCF) analysis, leveraged buyout (LBO) analysis, and the 52-week trading range, shown on a football-field chart.
+The banker then identifies potential buyers, assesses capacity to pay, evaluates financing requirements, and ranks suitability.

 The valuation report tells the seller what the company is worth.
 The buyer analysis tells the seller who can pay for it.
 Both are required before the marketing phase begins.